-In this post we will take a deeper look into what are the l-glutamine benefits and side effects so you can decide for yourself whether this supplement is right for you and your specific needs.
+Let’s take a deeper look into what l-glutamine’s benefits and side effects are, so you can decide for yourself whether this supplement is right for you and your specific needs.

 What is L-Glutamine?

 This conditionally essential amino acid is needed in the body for the biosynthesis of proteins.
 It is the most abundant amino acid in our bloodstream and more than 61% of our skeletal muscle is made up of it.
 Interestingly, 90% of our body’s l-glutamine is synthesised in our skeletal muscle.